-All in all, is a great and easy winter hike to start the season or in between ski sessions.
+All in all, it is a great and easy winter hike to start the season or between ski sessions.
 However, they recommend checking their website before heading there as due to weather changes the gorge may remain closed at any given time without prior notice.

 Unfortunately, this route is not accessible for visitors in wheelchairs or families with buggies.